 As more regulators like FCA look to add additional asset classes like binary options to their jurisdiction oversight with the use of technology will be essential.

 Technology Means Less Regulatory Burden for Brokers

 The addition of technology Will also lessen the burden on the brokers themselves.
-If they are directly tied to the regulator then there is no longer the need for audits and reporting.
+If they are directly tied to the regulator, then there is no longer the need for audits and reporting.
 One of the problems with reporting is that there is such a gap between reporting periods the complete nature any condition of the firm could change.
-Real-time oversight this Is not a completely new concept and has been implemented in equities and futures exchanges.
-There is no reason that a similar model could not be implemented in the Forex market.
+Real-time oversight this Is not an entirely new concept and has been implemented in equities and futures exchanges.
+There is no reason that a similar model could not be applied in the Forex market.